arichiardi/fc4-framework/docs/docs/manual/graphical-notation.md

+---
+# Cool URLs don’t change: https://www.w3.org/Provider/Style/URI.html
+redirect_from:
+  - /methodology/graphical_notation
+  - /methodology/graphical_notation.html
+---
 # 3. The Graphical Notation « FC4 User Manual

 The whole point of all of this is to create graphics, and we need those graphics to use a clear and consistent visual language.

-For now we’re using [Structurizr Express][structurizr-express] (SE), a tool described in [The Toolset](toolset.md), to render our diagrams.
+For now we’re using [Structurizr Express][structurizr-express] (SE), a tool described in [The Toolset][toolset], to render our diagrams.
 Its visual language is mostly fixed, apart for limited support for some custom styles.

 Most of our current graphical notation is therefore inherited from that tool.
 Since its output is of